Harsh-Srivastav123/Note_App/README.md

 # Note App using Android, Jetpack Compose, Dagger Hilt, Room Database, Navigation, and MVVM

 ## Overview
 This is a simple Note App built for Android using various modern technologies and architecture patterns.
-The app follows the Model-View-ViewModel (MVVM) architecture and incorporates Android Jetpack Compose for the user interface, Dagger Hilt for dependency injection, and Room Database for local data storage and retrieval.
+The app follows the Model-View-ViewModel (MVVM) architecture and incorporates Android Jetpack Compose for the user interface, Dagger Hilt for dependency injection, Room Database for local data storage and retrieval and Biometric Lock integration.
 Navigation is handled using Android Navigation components.

 ## Features
 - Add, edit, update and delete notes.